Manas River: Geography

 The Manas River drains 41350 km2 of eastern Bhutan and northeast India.
 It has three major branches: the Drangme Chhu, Mangde Chhu, and Bumthang (Chamkhar) Chhu that cover most of eastern Bhutan, with the Trongsa and Bumthang valley also forming part of its catchment.
-The area drained in Bhutan territory is 18,300 km2 and is bounded by the geographical coordinates 26.217°N 90.633°E. A part of the main stem of the river rises in southern Tibet at an altitude of 4500 m before entering India at Bumla pass at the northwestern corner of Arunachal Pradesh.
+The area drained in Bhutan territory is 18,300 km2 and is bounded by the geographical coordinates 26.217°N 90.633°E. A part of the main stem of the river rises in southern Tibet at an altitude of 4500 m before entering India in the Tawang district at the northwestern corner of Arunachal Pradesh.

 The river flows through V-shaped gorges in a southwesterly direction between two ranges of the Lower Himalayas in Bhutan and enters Assam in the south-central foothills of the Himalayas.
 The valley widens in the foothills, where it is marked by the formation of swamps and marshes in the river's alluvial plain.
 The upper catchment is largely snowbound while the middle and lower catchment are thickly forested.

 The total combined length of all tributaries of the river system in Bhutan amounts to 3200 km.
 The main stem of the river, the Tawang Chu, originates in the Tawang district of Arunachal Pradesh in India and after flowing in a southwesterly direction enters Bhutan near Trashigang.
 At Duksum in Trashi Yangtse, the Tawang Chu is joined by the Kholong Chu, which rises in the northern Himalaya snow ranges of Bhutan.
 Further downstream, the Gamri Chu, flowing down from Sakten, joins it.
 At Trashigang, the width of the riverbed is about 550 m and the riverbed elevation is 606 m.

 The Lhobrak, or Kuri Chhu, is the main central tributary of the Manas.
 It is the only river that rises north of the Great Himalayas and it joins the Manas at Gongri Zomsa between Monggar and Pema Gatshel districts.
-Further downstream, at Panbang in Zhemgang District, the combined stream joins with the Mangde Chu.
+Further downstream, at Panbang in Zhemgang District, the combined stream joins with the Mangde Chhu.
 Here the riverbed elevation is 121 m.
 The Mangde Chu is formed by two rivers, namely the Mangde Chu, which rises in northern Bhutan near Kula Kangri Peak where the elevation is 5666 m, and the Bumthang River, also called the Chamkhar Chu.